AmalGho/skills.sa/README.md

 contains animate.css .
-contains some bootstrap features. active navbar by javascript. it is not responsive design.
+contains some bootstrap features. active navbar by javascript. it is not working on different screen sizes (not responsive design)